srijansundar1/a_aplusb_b-web-evaluation/README.md

 	* Input `evaluations.txt` as `file_path3`
 	* Scrolling a bit further down, to the second `HARDCODE` section, input the value of $q$ at which you would like to evaluate the $(a, a+b, b)$-webs.
 * The program will output simplified expressions for the numerator and denominator of the evaluation of the $(a, a+b, b)$-webs in the monomial basis.

+There are quite a few improvements that can be made to increase the computational speed of the program.
+This was sufficient for our purposes, though.